 IBAS was launched in 1998 by Trinity Mirror (then publishers of the ‘Sporting Life’) as the Independent Betting Arbitration Service.

-A regular consumer column The Green Seal Service in the Mirror Group-owned Sporting Life newspaper had informally addressed the grievances of bettors by informal agreement with the major bookmaking companies but by the mid-late 1990s there was a growing recognition that the scale and nature of complaints justified a stand-alone service.
+A regular consumer column The Green Seal Service in the Mirror Group-owned Sporting Life newspaper had informally addressed the grievances of bettors in the UK and Republic of Ireland by informal agreement with the major bookmaking companies but by the mid-late 1990s there was a growing recognition that the scale and nature of complaints justified a stand-alone service.

 |Total Sums Paid